How to Master Breathing Technique

-As a singer, I hear plenty of discussions about technique, and quite often these can be confusing.
+As a singer, you may hear plenty of discussions about technique.
+Quite often these can be confusing.
 There are so many things to think about.
 It can sometimes feel like there is never enough time execute all the technical procedures you are meant to.
 However, if you strip away the extraneous details, singing comes down to only a few really important techniques.
 The single most important of these is breathing technique.
 Not just ‘breathing’, but trained and efficiently controlled inhalation and exhalation of air for supported singing.
 Without attention to breathing technique, you won’t be able to reach the full potential of your singing voice.
 Taking a closer look at the breathing apparatus and proper breath technique will help you more than you think!

 Where to Start

 It is difficult to fully define which muscles do and don’t help in breathing.
 You could argue that it actively engages various parts of your entire body!
 Breathing in air should engage the ‘lower’ torso area, mainly the diaphragm.
 It can also be used as a tool to ‘release’ the jaw and neck.
 These are two places where singers commonly hold unnecessary tension, which causes negative impacts to the smooth tone that we strive for.
 The relaxing of the diaphragm can be used as a memory trigger for these other areas to simply ‘reset’ into a relaxed position.

 Obviously as you are singing, the intake of air happens very quickly.
 It’s important to remember that despite how desperate you might be for air, each inhalation should be approached with care.
 Being underprepared can destroy a phrase and prohibit you from singing with openness and clarity.
 Some important factors to remember about the in breath: it should feel ‘deep’ rather than ‘high’.
 Are your shoulders moving when you breathe in?
 Try to minimise this by feeling like your upper chest/sternum is kept in an open but relaxed position.
 Doing a few shoulder rolls can relax these muscles.